NEUROIMAGING / MAGNETIC RESONANCE

 • initially bright DWI signal decreases within a few days to become hypointense in later stages

-• increased T2 signal can lead to T2 shine through and T2 washout
+• increased T2 signal can lead to T2 shine-through and T2 washout

 • infections (abscess, toxoplasmosis, aspergillosis)

-• some metastases
+• certain metastases

 DWI/FLAIR mismatch (DFM)

-• positive DWI with still negative findings on FLAIR suggests stroke onset < 4.5 hours ago [Aoki, 2010] [Thomalla, 2009]
+• a positive DWI with negative findings on FLAIR indicates that the stroke probably occurred within the previous 4.5 hours [Aoki, 2010] [Thomalla, 2009]

 • WAKE-UP WAKE-UP trial (Thomalla, 2018) WAKE-UP trial (Thomalla, 2018)

-• n=503 ( 254 tPA vs 249 placebo), median NIHSS 6
+• n=503 ( 254 tPA vs. 249 placebo), median NIHSS 6

-• good outcome 53.3 vs 41.8 (placebo), median mRS/3m 1 vs 2
+• good outcome 53.3 vs. 41.8 (placebo), median mRS/3m 1 vs. 2

-• mortality 4.1% vs 1.2%
+• mortality 4.1% vs. 1.2% (placebo)

-• sICH 2% vs 0.4%
+• sICH 2% vs. 0.4% (placebo)

 • MR WITNESS